Here are some frequently asked questions about results after a biopsy or excision at our clinics:

 Can I obtain a copy of my “NOT CANCEROUS”, or old pathology reports?

 Yes, absolutely.
 Please fill in the form below.
-Allow up to 8 business days as our staff may be attending to urgent medical cases.
+Allow up to 3 business days due to the processes required.

 Please note this can only be done for non-cancerous results or skin cancers that have already been treated.